GMBog/greenfeedr/README.md

 param_combinations <- expand.grid(param1 = i, param2 = j, min_time = k)
 ```

-Interestingly, we have 210 combinations of our 3 parameters (param1,
+In total, we have 210 different parameter combinations to evaluate.
-param2, and min_time).

-The next step, is to evaluate the function `process_gfdata()` with the
+The next step is to evaluate the `process_gfdata()` function with the
-defined set of parameters.
-Note that the function can handle as argument
+set of parameters we defined.
+The function can accept either a file path
-a file path to the data files or the data as data frame.
+to the data files or the data as a data frame.

 ``` r
 data <- eval_gfparam(data = finaldata,